dovelm/FEM-social-proof-section-master/README.md

 Users should be able to:

-- Create a NFT preview card component
+- Create a Social proof section

 ### Screenshots